ibm-cloud-docs/containers/cs_nodeport.md

 2. Save the updated configuration file.

-3. Repeat these steps to create a NodePort service for each app that you want to expose to the internet.

-**What's next:**

-When the app is deployed, you can use the public IP address of any worker node and the NodePort to form the public URL to access the app in a browser.
+3. When the app is deployed, you can use the public IP address of any worker node and the NodePort to form the public URL to access the app in a browser.
 If your worker nodes are connected to a private VLAN only, then a private NodePort service was created and can be accessible through a worker node's private IP address.

     1. Get the public IP address for a worker node in the cluster.
 If you want to access the worker node on a private network or have a VPC cluster, get the private IP address instead.

         ```
         ibmcloud ks worker ls --cluster <cluster_name>
         ```
         {: pre}

         Output:

         ```
         ID                                                Public IP   Private IP    Size     State    Status
         prod-dal10-pa215dcf5bbc0844a990fa6b0fcdbff286-w1  192.0.2.23  10.100.10.10  u3c.2x4  normal   Ready
         prod-dal10-pa215dcf5bbc0844a990fa6b0fcdbff286-w2  192.0.2.27  10.100.10.15  u3c.2x4  normal   Ready
         ```
         {: screen}

     2. If a random NodePort was assigned, find out which one was assigned.

         ```
         kubectl describe service <service_name>
         ```
         {: pre}

         Output:

         ```
         Name:                   <service_name>
         Namespace:              default
         Labels:                 run=<deployment_name>
         Selector:               run=<deployment_name>
         Type:                   NodePort
         IP:                     10.10.10.8
         Port:                   <unset> 8080/TCP
         NodePort:               <unset> 30872/TCP
         Endpoints:              172.30.171.87:8080
         Session Affinity:       None
         No events.
         ```
         {: screen}

         In this example, the NodePort is `30872`.

         If the **Endpoints** section displays `<none>`, check the `<selectorkey>` and `<selectorvalue>` that you use in the `spec.selector` section of the NodePort service.
 Ensure that it is the same as the _key/value_ pair that you used in the `spec.template.metadata.labels` section of your deployment YAML.
         {: note}

     3. Form the URL with one of the worker node IP addresses and the NodePort.
 Example: `http://192.0.2.23:30872`.
         For VPC clusters, you must be connected to the private network through a VPN connection or by using the [Kubernetes web terminal](/docs/containers?topic=containers-cs_cli_install#cli_web) to access the worker node private IP address and NodePort.
         {: note}